 Welcoming everybody to Village Hall events is really important, so accessibility and equality and diversity need to be considered.
 Section 8 Health & Wellbeing has some data referring to accessibility.
-A lack of volunteers (see section 12 Challenges that Halls face) negatively impacts halls ability to be fit for purpose.
-As Deborah Clarke from ACRE (Action with Communities in Rural England) said in The Village Hall Survival guide "You can have a building, but without local people to run and manage it, then it's just an empty shell".
+A lack of volunteers negatively impacts halls ability to be fit for purpose.
+As Deborah Clarke from ACRE (Action with Communities in Rural England) said in The Village Hall Survival guide "You can have a building, but without local people to run and manage it, then it's just an empty shell."